foursquare/scala-gazelle/README.md

 `scala_gazelle_deps()` earlier in the file to ensure the proper dependency versioning, especially if you use other Gazelle language plugins.

+## Adopting scala-gazelle in an existing repo

+ - remove globs
+ - add resolve directives for conflicts
+ - must refactor to a single library and/or test taret per package

 ## Maintainer notes

 ### Managing go dependencies